March 19, 2026: IRES Faculty Seminar with Dr. David McMillon

 This talk explores how human disturbance shapes risks and resources for wild animals, and how responses of animals can have implications for ecological dynamics and human societies.
 This can help inform more effective biodiversity conservation and human-wildlife coexistence on an increasingly crowded planet.

-January 15, 2026: IRES Student Seminar with Neha Sharma-Mascarenhas and Jessica Mukiri (first seminar in Term 2)
+January 15, 2026: IRES Student Seminar with Neha Sharma-Mascarenhas and Jessica Mukiri (First seminar in Term 2)

 Join us for the first seminar of term two, given by our IRES PhD students!